Conditions: Basal Cell Carcinoma

 basal cell carcinoma

 Basal-cell carcinoma (BCC), also known as basal-cell cancer, is the most common type of skin cancer.
-It often appears as a painless raised area of skin, which may be shiny with small blood vessels running over it.
+It often appears in a nodular form, as a painless raised area of skin, which may be shiny with small blood vessels running over it.
 It may also present as a raised area with ulceration.
-Basal-cell cancer grows slowly and can damage the tissue around it, but it is very unlikely to spread to distant areas or result in death.
+Infiltrating basal cell carcinoma appears as a subtle scar with ill-defined margins.
+Basal-cell cancer grows slowly and can destroy the tissue around it, but it is very unlikely to spread to distant areas or result in death.
 A less common variant, called basosquamous cell carcinoma has features of basal cell carcinoma and squamous cell carcinoma, but behaves like the more aggressive squamous cell carcinoma.

 Risk factors for basal cell carcinoma include exposure to ultraviolet light, having lighter skin, radiation therapy, long-term exposure to arsenic and poor immune-system function.
 Exposure to UV light during childhood is particularly harmful.
 Tanning beds have become another common source of ultraviolet radiation.
 Diagnosis often depends on skin examination, confirmed by tissue biopsy.